 - 640.2.7 CDD and ongoing monitoring provide the basis for recognising unusual and suspicious transactions and events.
-The key is to know enough about a client's business to recognise that an activity or transaction, or a series of transactions, is unusual and, from an examination of the unusual, to be able to conclude whether there is a suspicion of ML/TF. - Practices must ensure members of staff are made aware of their statutory obligations and that sufficient guidance and training are provided to enable them to recognise when ML/TF may be taking place30.
-Staff also need to be sensitive to the risk of tipping off during their client work (see paragraphs 640.2.16-640.2.21). - For a person to have knowledge or suspicion, he/she does not need to know the nature of the criminal activity underlying the ML, or that the proceeds themselves have definitely arisen from the criminal offence. - General suspicious transactions indicators and further examples of situations that could give rise to suspicions are provided in Appendix D. The examples are not intended to be exhaustive and are only indications of the most basic ways in which money may be laundered.
-However, identification of any of the circumstances similar to those listed in Appendix D, may prompt further investigations and, at least, be a trigger for making initial enquiries about the source of funds and the nature of the client's activities. - Practices should also be aware of elements of individual transactions that could indicate property involved in TF.
+The key is to know enough about a client's business to recognise that an activity or transaction, or a series of transactions, is unusual and, from an examination of the unusual, to be able to conclude whether there is a suspicion of ML/TF. - 640.2.8 Practices must ensure members of staff are made aware of their statutory obligations and that sufficient guidance and training are provided to enable them to recognise when ML/TF may be taking place32.
+Staff also need to be sensitive to the risk of tipping off during their client work (see paragraphs 640.2.16-640.2.21). - 640.2.9 For a person to have knowledge or suspicion, he/she does not need to know the nature of the criminal activity underlying the ML, or that the proceeds themselves have definitely arisen from a criminal offence. - 640.2.10 General suspicious transactions indicators and further examples of situations that could give rise to suspicions are provided in Appendix D. The examples are not intended to be exhaustive and are only indications of the most basic ways in which money may be laundered.
+However, identification of any of the circumstances similar to those listed in Appendix D, may prompt further investigations and, at least, be a trigger for making initial enquiries about the source of funds and the nature of the client's activities. - 640.2.11 Practices should also be aware of elements of individual transactions that could indicate property involved in TF.
 The FATF has issued Guidance for Financial Institutions in Detecting Terrorist Financing, which may also be a useful reference for practices.